-Travis’ writing and editing by day is usually revolved around marketing copy, but by night, he turns his talents toward the creative realm, which he plans to make a full-time reality at some point.
+Travis likes to turns his writing talents toward the creative realm, which he plans to make a full-time reality at some point.
 He hopes to publish a collection of his short stories ranging from general to science fiction, and has self-published three books in the Weiland Kershaw series, with the fourth currently in edit.

 He grew up on Star Trek: The Next Generation, video games like Legend of Zelda and Kid Icarus, and playing basketball almost every day of his youth.
 His favorite comic books early on were X-Men, Uncanny X-Men, and WildC.A.T.S.
 The book that catapulted his love of science fiction happens to still be his favorite – Sphere by Michael Crichton.

 Now, his wife and kids drive him to keep doing what he loves, because he wants his kids to know it’s okay to go for it.
 His go-to show is still TNG, but close behind all-time are Fringe and Lost.
 His ultimate goal is to be a fiction writer of novels, short stories, comic books, TV shows, or movies.

 Date Night Movie: 10 Things I Hate About You

 Fanbase Press celebrates fandoms and creates new ones!
 As an Eisner Award-nominated comic book publisher and geek culture website, Fanbase Press produces new and distinctive works, as well as daily reviews, interviews, and podcasts, that span the pop culture spectrum and give voice to the themes, ideals, and people that make geekdom so exceptional.